ChuuniMage/krzysztophor/importsSection.md

 - Redundant imports of the same `applyRoleByIdToUser` and `RemoveRoleByIdFromUser` functions
 - Not enough functions are extracted from the body of the index file into seperate libraries

-The 1.0 Release imports section looks like this:
+The production release imports section looks like this:

 ```typescript
 const config = require("./config.json");